-Where we Follow Hawaii Hurricane News.
+Where To Follow Hawaii Hurricane News.

-Following the news media in regards to potential hurricanes is something we try to avoid.
+Following the traditional news media in regards to potential hurricanes is something we try to avoid.
 They simply have too much economic incentive in their reporting of all possible weather threats.

-Hawaii Hurricane Season
+Hawaii Hurricane Season.

 The official season began in Hawaii on June 1 and runs through December 15.
 It’s been over 25 years (1992) since Hurricane Iniki (image above) ravaged the islands and Kauai in particular.
 This subject, however, is never far from the minds of those of us who live in the islands.
 Should there be any potential danger, the following is a check-list of ways to prepare.